Healthy Homes Assessment Flaxmere

 Flaxmere Moisture Ingress & Drainage

-Properties that are rented must be equipped with effective drainage to eliminate floodwaters, surface water and groundwater, with an appropriate runoff or outfall.
-Making sure that the water has a location to go, and it isn’t allowed to remain beneath buildings is an essential part of maintaining your property’s dry.
+Rental properties must be equipped with effective drainage to remove storm water, surface water and ground water, including an appropriate runoff or outfall.
+Making sure that water has a proper place to go, and also that it isn’t allowed to remain beneath buildings is a vital aspect of making sure your property is dry.

-In addition to a drainage system to avoid moisture from entering, if your rental is enclosed between floorboards and ground, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+Alongside a drainage system to prevent water ingress, if the apartment has an enclosed gap between your flooring and the soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.

-Ground moisture barriers are typically a sheet of polythene that is placed over the ground, in order to block any moisture present in the ground from getting into the structure.
-It also helps to prevent water damage to the floor insulation.
+The ground-moisture barrier usually an insulating sheet of polythene laid over the ground, in order to block any moisture that is present in the ground from rising into the structure.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection